Top 10 Best Spelling Apps for Kids in 2026

 Frequently Asked Questions

 VocabularySpellingCity is the most comprehensive with 35+ activities, but it costs $117-125/year.
-For a free option, SpellingJoy offers unlimited spelling practice with no subscription.
+SpellingJoy is 100% free with unlimited spelling games, tests, word lists, and progress tracking.

 Our Verdict